allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 [Two kinds of AI users are emerging.
 The gap between them is astonishing.](https://news.ycombinator.com/item?id=46850588): One actively uses AI to build real outputs and products, and another that just uses them for simple tasks without deep engagement.

+[Shall I implement it?
+No](https://news.ycombinator.com/item?id=47357042): Openclas is stuck on rails and tries to implement some code after being told only 'No'.

 [xkcd: Dependency](https://xkcd.com/2347/): The xkcd classic, it's [modern mutation](https://www.reddit.com/r/ProgrammerHumor/comments/1p204nx/actuallycompleteversion/), and an [interactive implementation](https://editor.p5js.org/isohedral/full/vJa5RiZWs) ([with backstory](https://mathstodon.xyz/@csk/116162797629337132))

 ## Killshot